Where can I find out about whether or

 Are online professors as good as on-ground professors?

-to add online courses are adding online faculty who have no experience in the classroom.
-Many view this as a 2nd string effort
+courses are adding online faculty who have no experience in the classroom.
+Many view this as a 2nd string effort and a ploy

-and a ploy to stuff programs in order to increase the University’s cash flow.
-Ideally, a professor who has had considerable
+to stuff programs in order to increase the University’s cash flow.
+Ideally, a professor who has had considerable on-ground

-on-ground experience, preferably as a full time faculty member, and who also is capable and competent in teaching online is
+experience, preferably as a full time faculty member, and who also is capable and competent in teaching online is the Cadillac

-the Cadillac of online educators.
-Most institutions don’t care and this adds fuel to the fire for tenured faculty who
+of online educators.
+Most institutions don’t care and this adds fuel to the fire for tenured faculty who absolutely

-absolutely do not want to teach online and consider all things online bogus.
+do not want to teach online and consider all things online bogus.
 The best bet is to ask.
-“Does the instructor
+“Does the instructor have

 Do online professors have as much freedom as on ground professors in course design